-Londonist's Lydia Manch nudges you towards Creams Cafe for their unrelenting, brazen indulgence and commitment to bringing Londoners incredibly excessive desserts.
-Expect a lot of Americana, with a diner feel to their venues, and waffles, crepes, sundaes and shakes on the menu.
-There's a lot of bespokeability — want to pile your waffle high with hundreds and thousands, Biscoff crumbs, strawberry slices, and a splash of custard?
-Creams is a safe space to get as experimental, weird, or just straight up horrifying (extra custard, we're looking at you) with your order as your heart desires.
+Londonist's Lydia Manch nudges you towards Creams Cafe for their brazen indulgence and commitment to bringing Londoners excessive desserts.
+Expect a lot of Americana from this lip-smacking chain, with a diner feel to their venues, and waffles, crepes, sundaes and shakes on the menu.
+There's a lot of bespokeability.
+Want to pile your waffle high with Biscoff crumbs, strawberry slices and a splash of custard?
+Creams is a safe space to get as experimental as your heart desires.

 The cookie dough menu goes big on chocolate, while the waffles and crepes give you a fighting chance of ingesting a piece of fruit or two.
 In our experience, the sundaes don't deliver as well — opt for one of the many, many ice creams or sorbets instead.
 Other reasons for a pitstop include a decent vegan menu, relatively reasonable prices, and the fact that with so many locations it's actually hard to live somewhere in London where you aren't in their delivery radius.

 Creams Cafe, see website for locations including Brixton, Walthamstow, London Bridge, Kentish Town, Old Street, Marble Arch, the list goes on